deanna-stover/coursesCNU/github.md

 Again, this may take up to a minute to show up.
 I cut the gif so that it wouldn't take as long, but it took nearly a full minute for my new theme to show.

+## Your first blog post (the About Me post!)

+Once again, we will need to create a file in our repository.
+This time, we will also be creating a folder!

+Blog posts live in a special folder called ```_posts``` in our repo.
+Additionally, posts have a special file name structure, which is ```YYYY-MM-DD-title.md```.

+Here YYYY would be the present year as a four digit number (2021 for me), MM would be today’s month as a two digit number (01 for me; you have to use a 0 for the first digit when the month is less than 10), DD is today’s day of the month as a two digit number (04 for me, again you have to use a 0 for the first digit if less than 10) and title is anything you want, but is usually what is called a “slug,” a representation of the post’s title using only letters, numbers, and the dash (-) character.

+So, to make our post, once again click on the “Add File” menu on your repo’s main page and select “Create new file”.

+On the new file page, type ```_posts/2021-01-04-about-me.md``` using whatever today’s date actually is for you.
+You should title your first post “About Me” because that's what your first post will be!

+You’ll note that when you type the / character it adds ```_posts/``` after the name of your repo and removes it from the text box.
+That’s just GitHub’s way of acknowledging it knows you are creating a folder.
+Later, when you add more posts, you'll go into this title and simply Create a New File from there, with the same ```YYYY-MM-DD-title.md``` structure, but without having to write ```_posts/```.
+To be clear, all of your posts for this class will live in the ```_posts``` folder.

+Now that you've created your first MD (or Markdown) file, you'll be able to start writing.
+Remember to follow the [Markdown Tutorial](https://www.markdowntutorial.com/lesson/1/) for more information on how to write Markdown to style your posts (this is how you add headers, italics, bold, images, links, etc.).

+You can see some of my Markdown in the GIF below.
+We'll go over sample About Me posts in class, so don't use the actual text as an example.